Divisions of the University of Oxford: Medical Sciences Division

 The Wellcome Trust Centre for Human Genetics is a research institute of the Nuffield Department of Medicine.

 The Collaborating Centre for Oxford University and CUHK for Disaster and Medical Humanitarian Response is a partnership between the Nuffield Department of Medicine and CUHK Faculty of Medicine.

 The Nuffield Laboratory of Ophthalmology is a division of the Nuffield Department of Clinical Neurosciences.

 The CRUK/MRC Oxford Institute for Radiation Oncology is a research institute of the Department of Oncology.

 The Centre for Evidence-Based Medicine is a research centre of the Nuffield Department of Primary Care Health Sciences.

 Mathematical, Physical and Life Sciences Division

-From 2015 the head of the Mathematical, Physical and Life Sciences Division (MPLS) is Professor Donal Bradley.
-From 2007 to 2015 the head was Professor Alex Halliday.
+The current head of the Mathematical, Physical and Life Sciences Division (MPLS) is Professor James Naismith, appointed in 2023 and taking office in October 2023.
+From 2007 to 2015, the head was Professor Alex Halliday.
+Professor Sam Howison led the division from 2019 to 2023.

 The Division contains the following departments: